 Some people own a gun right now, while others are looking for one to buy.
 One thing is certain, during a crisis or in a society where rules no longer apply you will not survive without a firearm.
 You will need to be able and take care of yourself and your loved ones, to be prepared for whatever comes.
 Maybe you will need a gun to hunt for food or maybe you have to be your best bodyguard and this means you will need these guns in order to survive.

 Your guns will be your tools and as with every tool you have to make the right choice based on the needs and of course, based on your budget.
 The recommendations provided should cover any needs, even if you are on a limited budget.

 Before you rush out and purchase your first gun you will need to learn about gun safety.
 The gun is not a toy, is not a revenge tool and most certainly is not an extension of your masculinity that you can flaunt around.
-You can take a local gun safety class and your firearms vendor can point you in the right direction and recommend someone if they don’t organize a class themselves.
+You can take a local gun safety class and your firearms vendor can point you in the right direction.
+He could recommend someone if they don’t organize a class themselves.

 Here are the basic rules of firearms safety:

 - Every gun should be treated as it is loaded.
 Even if it is not, it’s better to start with this assumption in order to avoid possible accidents

 - Your finger should be off the trigger and out of the trigger guard until you’ve taken your target in sight and you are ready to fire.
 Accidental discharge can occur when handling the weapon if you don’t follow this rule.

 - Point the muzzle at your target when you’re ready to shoot.
 Never point it at something or someone unless you’re not willing to obliterate the target.